daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-break-detection.md

 How do we know where to interrupt a podcast to play an ad?

 We call upon our engineering team to prototype a simple solution for a **next day** proof-of-concept (POC) demo.
-To be clear, our acceptance criteria is to find the "least obtrusive" ad breaks or insertion points for a given podcast.
+Our acceptance criteria is to find the "least obtrusive" (which is left for us to define) ad breaks or insertion points for a given podcast.
 We don't need to worry about cross-fading the content with the ad for smooth transitions as that will be handled by a different engineering team.
 Our focus is solely identifying ad breaks.